cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 each so that each sensor has (observed) second moment equal to 1 (each day).
 But this suffers from the issue that the locally scaled time series for a given sensor and region can look quite different from the unscaled time series.
-In particular, increasing trends can be replaced with decreasing trends and, as a result, the derived combined indicator may look quite distinct from any unscaled sensor.
-This can be avoided with global column scaling.
+In particular, increasing trends can be replaced with decreasing trends, and, as a result, the derived combined indicator may look quite distinct from any unscaled sensor.
+Users can avoid this with global column scaling.

 #### Lags and Sporadic Missingness

-The matrix $$X$$ is not necessarily complete and we may have entries missing.
+The matrix $$X$$ is not necessarily complete, and we may have entries missing.
 Several forms of missingness arise in our data.
 On certain days, all observations of a given sensor are missing due to release lag.
 For example, Doctor Visits is released several days late.
 Also, for any given region and